sqlparser/sqlflow_public/grabit/readme.md

 Default value is `8081` if you connect to your SQLFlow on-premise server.

-However, if you use setup the nginx reverse proxy in the nginx configuration file like this:
+However, if you setup the nginx reverse proxy in the nginx configuration file like this:
 ```
 	location /api/ {
 		proxy_pass http://127.0.0.1:8081/;